don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

-Title: [how-to] Bash Parallel Programming
+Title: [intro-to] Bash Parallel Programming
 Slug: bash-parallel-programming
 Date: 2015-08-09
-Tags: how-to, bash, parallel programming
+Tags: intro-to, bash, parallel programming

 Parallel programming basically means writing scripts that can process multiple tasks at the same.
 This is in contrast to running scripts in a serial order which requires the